Irockasingranite/muninn/README.md

 ```
 git clone https://git.tpi.uni-jena.de/srenkhoff/muninn ~/muninn
 ```
-and compile Muninn with
+and compile and install Muninn with
 ```
 cd ~/muninn
-cargo build --release
+cargo install --path .
 ```
-This should create an executable in target/release.
+This should create an executable in `~/.cargo/bin`.